 Key requirements affecting health plans and services include:

 - Ensure physical access and/or appropriate communication technology to assist people with applicable disabilities

 - Ensure meaningful access for people with limited-English proficiency (LEP) based on a "four-factor analysis" test that includes an assessment of the proportion of LEP individuals in the population being served, and the frequency with which they come in contact with the entity’s health program activity or service.

-- Accessible grievance procedures for individuals who believe they have been subjected to discrimination in their health care or health care coverage
+- Provide accessible grievance procedures for individuals who believe they have been subjected to discrimination in their health care or health care coverage

 The 2020 Rule also repealed provisions which required the inclusion of notices and taglines in at least fifteen languages with all "significant communications" to patients and customers.